 - NMSBVI's code of conduct for students applies to all online communication.
 It is acceptable to disagree with others' opinions; however, it must be handled respectfully. - Criticism must be constructive, not hurtful.
 What is inappropriate in the classroom is inappropriate online. - Be safe online.
-Never give out personal information including last names, phone numbers, addresses, exact birthdates and pictures.
+Never give out personal information including last names, phone numbers, addresses, exact birthdates, and pictures. - Do not share passwords with anyone except teachers or parents. - Linking to other websites to support your thoughts and ideas is recommended.
+However, be sure to read the entire article prior to linking to ensure that all information is appropriate for a school setting.

-- Do not share passwords with anyone except teachers or parents. - Linking to other websites to support your thoughts and ideas is recommended.
-However, be sure to read the entire article prior to linking to ensure that all information is appropriate for a school setting. - Do your own work!
+- Do your own work!
 Do not use other people's intellectual property without their permission.
 Be aware that it is a violation of copyright law to copy and paste others' thoughts and claim them as your own.
 It is a good practice to hyperlink to your sources. - Be aware that pictures, videos, songs and audio clips may also be protected under copyright laws.
-Verify that you have permission to use the images, videos, songs or other clips. - Students are prohibited from using any computer, cell phone, or other communication device (on or off campus) to harass or bully.
+Verify that you have permission to use the images, videos, songs or other clips. - Students are prohibited from using any computer, cell phone, or other communication device (on or off campus) to harass or bully. - Students will not access online content that contains profanity, violence or other prohibited content on any web pages (Example: YouTube, Facebook, Instagram, etc.).